 Judging by Appearances Is Just Absurd

 In the past, I often judged people by their appearances, holding charming, erudite and eloquent people in especially high regard.
 I believed such people were sensible, good at understanding others and generally good and kind.
-Only recently, as the reality has revealed itself, have I come to correct this absurd way of thinking.
+Only recently, as the reality revealed itself, have I come to correct this absurd way of thinking.

-One night near dusk, I returned to my host family’s house to see a young man wearing a suit and leather shoes who spoke and carried himself with elegant ease.
-He also wore a finely wrought pare of spectacles, which further accentuated his cultured and scholarly manner.
-My hostess introduced the two of us and informed me that the young man was her son and that he was currently working as an official in the municipal government of a large city.
-Coming from a poor background and having dropped out of school at an early age, I felt extreme envy for his sartorial elegance, cultivated charm, not to mention his advanced degree from a famous institution and highly respectable employment.
+One night near dusk, as soon as I had returned to my host family, I saw a young man wearing a suit and leather shoes sitting in the room.
+He wore a finely wrought pair of spectacles, which accentuated his cultured and scholarly manner.
+My hostess was an elderly sister who informed me that the young man was her son and that he was currently working as an official in the municipal government of a large city.
+He dressed so smartly, was so cultured in how he spoke and comported himself, and was reputed to be a college graduate, and he had a decent job in the municipal government—because I had had to quit school early due to my family’s poor financial situation, all this made me incredibly envious.
 It was truly the first time I had seen someone with such charm and scholarliness.
-I thought to myself, someone so cultured and of such high status and cultivation will certainly be amiable, humane and rational.
-With that thought in mind, I began trying to discuss matters of faith with the young man, but his reaction was quite contrary to my expectations.
+I thought to myself: “Someone so cultured and of such high status and cultivation will certainly be a good person who is amiable, humane and rational.”
+With that thought in mind, I began trying to discuss matters of faith with him, but his reaction was quite contrary to my expectations.
 He rose to his feet in a clamor and slammed his fist down on the table yelling, “Get out of here right now!
 If you don’t leave this instant I’ll call the police!”
 Having spoken, he immediately took out his cell phone and began dialing 110.
 I was utterly dumbfounded and didn’t know what to do next.
-Looking at my watch I saw it was nearly 10 pm, if I left now where would I sleep?
-Just then, my hostess said, “It’s already late, you can leave tomorrow.”
-As soon as the hostess’ son saw that I was planning on staying the night, he intensified his efforts, literally pushing and shoving me out the door, and in the process yelling, “How could I, a cadre of the government and beneficiary of public funds, allow a missionary in my home?
+It was nearly 10 p.m., if I left now where would I go?
+Just then, the elderly sister quickly came forward and tried to talk her son down, saying, “It’s already late, she can leave tomorrow.”
+As soon as he saw that I would spend the night there, he became furious, literally pushing and shoving me out the door, and in the process yelling, “The CCP government is an atheist government that does not allow people to.
+How could I, a cadre of the government and beneficiary of public funds, allow a missionary to stay in my home?
 Get out of here now!”
 With that, he furiously picked up my bicycle and threw it right at me and then shoved me and my bike right out the door.
-My hostess went after me with the intent of taking me to another host family’s house, but her son wouldn’t allow it, pulling her back inside and locking the door.
-As I left, I heard the hostess cry, “Where do you expect a girl to go late at night all by herself?”
-“Let her go where she goes—with her God’s protection she has nothing to fear right?”
-He yelled in reply, tearing the hostess back inside.
+The elderly sister went after me with the intent of taking me to another host family’s house, but her son wouldn’t allow it, pulling her back inside and locking the door.
+I heard her crying, “Where do you expect a girl to go late at night all by herself?”
+“Let her go where she goes—with her God’s protection she has nothing to fear, right?”
+He yelled in reply, tearing her back inside.

-Staring blankly at the blinking stars of the night sky and the flashing headlights of cars roaring by on the highway, I felt sad and heavy hearted.
-Grievances spilled forth from my heart: If you don’t want me living in your house then fine, but there’s no reason to stop my hostess from taking me to another host family.
+Staring blankly at the blinking stars of the night sky and the cars roaring by on the highway, I felt sad and heavy hearted: “If you don’t want me living in your house then fine, but there’s no reason to stop the elderly sister from taking me to another host family.
 How could you be so inhumane, so vicious!
 Even a beggar should not be treated in this way!
 I have no idea where another host family is and I’m stranded with no place to go in the dead of night.
-What am I supposed to do? … With these thoughts rattling through my head, tears came to my eyes.
-At that moment, the fine impression I had of the hostess’ son’s charm, knowledge, status and cultivation was thoroughly wiped away.
-I thought of the following passage of God’s word: “Where are the good people nowadays?
-Without human likeness, how can you be called a person?
-Good people are out of the question.
-People only have human outer shells and no human substance.
-Saying that people are beasts in human attire is not an exaggeration” (“Understanding Commonalities and Differences in Human Nature” in Records of Christ’s Talks).
-I thought of the man’s fellowship in which it was said, “How could we call those who resist or persecute God truly good people?
+What am I supposed to do?”
+With these thoughts rattling through my head, tears came to my eyes.
+At that moment, the fine impression I had of the elderly sister’s son’s charm, knowledge and cultivation was thoroughly wiped away.
+Only then did I think of the following words of God: “It is a truism that ‘there are no righteous upon this earth, the righteous are not in this world.’” (“The Wicked Must Be Punished” in The Word Appears in the Flesh).
+I also thought of a sermon, “How could we call those who resist or persecute God truly good people?
 Ever since man was corrupted by Satan, he has become an expert in disguise and in covering himself with life philosophy.
 On the outside, he looks like a person, but when someone begins to testify to God, his demonic nature is revealed.
 Not many people realize this, so they are often blinded and fooled by the platitudes and niceties of others.
 God’s words and work can best expose man.
 Those withoutare merely hypocrites.
 Those who understand the truth will see clearly with regard to this issue.
-Those who do not understand the truth fail to see anything clearly and as a result their viewpoints are absurd” (“A Fundamental Change in Viewpoints Is a Sign of Truly Understanding the Truth” in Annals of Fellowship and Work Arrangements (I)).
-Pondering these words, I had an immediate realization.
+Those who do not understand the truth fail to see anything clearly and as a result their viewpoints are absurd” (“A Fundamental Change in Viewpoints Is a Sign of Truly Understanding the Truth” in Collection of Sermons—Supply for Life).
+These words made me come to my senses.
 Indeed, God said there are no truly good people in the secular world: This couldn’t be more true.
-For only God can see through to the true nature of man.
-God reveals the true nature of humanity.
-I, however, didn’t ’s word, didn’t view others according to God’s word, but rather used my own imagination and secular worldview to judge others.
+For only God can see through to the essence of man.
+God’s word reveals the true circumstance of corrupt humanity.
+I, however, didn’t believe in God’s word, didn’t view people according to God’s word, but rather used my own imagining and secular worldview to judge people.
 I always thought that those with knowledge, status and cultivation were invariably humane, rational and understanding of others.
-My viewpoint could not have been more absurd.
-Little did I know, those who do not believe in God are demons that resist God.
-On the outside they may look cultured and charming, but inside they are vile to the core and inhumane.
-This government official’s attitude toward faith and the faithful was a perfect example.
+My viewpoint could not have been more absurd!
+Little did I know, on the outside some may look cultured and charming, but on the inside they are sick of the truth and hate the truth, and the moment someone mentions God or faith in God, an unrestrained fury surges forth from them as though they are enemies, and they are willing to follow in the CCP’s wake, defying God and persecuting God’s chosen people.
+This government official that I met was a perfect example.
 On the surface, he had charm, eloquence, and culture, but as soon as I brought up matters of faith, he completely lost it.
-In accusing me, driving me away and threatening me, he completely revealed his satanic nature.
+He condemned, expelled and threatened people who believed in God, and he completely revealed his satanic nature that is hostile to God.
 In the face of these facts, I realized that there are no good people among corrupted men.
-Only by experiencing the work of God, accepting God’s chastisement and judgment and thereby achieving a change in disposition, acquiring normal humanity, rationality, and learning to truly worship and obey God can one become a true person.
-If a person lacks truth, no matter how much knowledge, status, charm or cultivation he has, he is still a demon at heart.
+Only those who experience God’s work, who accept God’s judgment and chastisement and whose dispositions have changed can possess normal humanity and reason, can truly worship and obey God, and can be counted as genuine people.
+Mankind has been so deeply corrupted by Satan that their corrupt dispositions fill the marrow of their bones.
+If a person lacks truth, no matter how much knowledge, status, charm or cultivation he has, he is not a genuinely good person.